 At Long Whatton C of E Primary we encourage open discussions around differences between people, we actively challenge prejudice, and we celebrate diversity.
-This school is opposed to all forms of prejudice, and we recognise that children and young people who experience any form of prejudice- related discrimination may fair less well in the education system.
-We recognise that prejudice-based bullying is a form of child-on-child abuse and is therefore a safeguarding concern, as outlined in Keeping Children Safe in Education 2023.
+This school is opposed to all forms of prejudice, and we recognise that children and young people who experience any form of prejudice- related discrimination may fare less well in the education system.
+We recognise that prejudice-based bullying is a form of child-on-child abuse and is therefore a safeguarding concern.
 We adopt a contextual safeguarding and trauma-informed approach to bullying and child-on-child abuse.
 We are committed to working with families and outside agencies to proactively prevent incidents and to create an environment in which all members of our school community feel welcomed, accepted, and safe.
 We believe every member of our community should be treated with respect and should not be subjected to prejudice or discrimination in any form.
 This includes staff, parents/carers, governors and visitors to our school.